axelmalahieude/axelmalahieude.github.io/pages/sw-projects.md

 <link rel="stylesheet" href="/assets/css/style.css">
 My personal software projects that show some of my computer science interests.

-I really enjoy computer graphics, full-stack development, and mobile development.
+I really enjoy computer graphics, full-stack development, and systems and architecture.
 A few of the languages I'm most comfortable with are Kotlin, Java, and JavaScript, and they're the ones I most enjoy so I tend to use them when I can.
 Other languages I've used extensively in the past include Python, C, C+, and SQL.
 <br>
 <br>
 <div>